 Flushable Poop Bags

-If you do use these bags then don’t tie the flushable bag as air will be trapped inside.
+If you use these bags, then don’t tie the flushable bag as air will be trapped inside.
 This will increase the chance of blockages in the system if it flushes at all!

-Never deposit these bags into the storm sewers either as these often flow into waterways and will contaminate the water.
+Never deposit these bags into the storm sewers either, as these often flow into waterways and contaminate the water.

 Disposing Of Dog Poop The Zero Waste Way (No Bags)

-Again, before using this option please check to see if your local municipality accepts this option.
+Before using this option, please check to see if your local municipality accepts this option.
 Dog waste is not the same as human waste due to pathogens and bacteria within it.